manuelbieh/react-book/hooks/hooks-api.md

 We have defined the initial State `initialState` and the reducer function `reducerFunction`.
 The initial state only consists of an object which holds a `count` property which is `0` initially.
 The reducer function on the other hand expects a `state` and an `action` which are later passed to the reducer function by calling the `dispatch` function.
 These two parameters will then create the **new** state. **But beware**: instead of mutating an existing state, we always have to create a new state!
 Otherwise mutations of the existing state will lead to side effects which are not intended and cause incorrect display of components.
 A **reducer** function should always be a **pure** function.

-The **reducer function** as well as the initial state are then passed to the `useReducer()` Hook which will in turn return a tuple.
+The **reducer function**, as well as the initial state, are then passed to the `useReducer()` Hook which will return a tuple.
 The tuple consists of two values: the first element will portray the **current state** in this particular rendering phase and the second value will be the so-called **dispatch** function.

 If we want to change our current state, we call the `dispatch` function and pass this function an **action**.
 In our current example, we achieve this by clicking one of the two buttons which will either dispatch the `{ type: "INCREMENT" }` \(to increase the counter\) action or `{ type: "DECREMENT" }` \(to decrease the counter\) action/